sighpcedu/sighpcedu.github.io/content/events/annual26.md

 Please join us for the SIGHPC Education annual meeting on January 13 at 10:00 AM Eastern Standard Time.

-We will review activities completed in 2025, discussed possible new initiatives, and present the scheduled activities for the new year.
+We will review activities completed in 2025, discuss possible new initiatives, and present the scheduled activities for the new year.

 [Click here to register](https://us02web.zoom.us/meeting/register/IwcPN5usSRGfGos0MqqCsA)